 HKLM\SYSTEM\CurrentControlSet\Services

-SIC also inspects less frequently pursued registry entries, such as:
+There are also less frequently investigated registry entries, such as:

 HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options

-SIC does not parse other User hives, only the current user.
+Parse user hives, not only the current user.

 A Complementary Measure: OTL by OldTimer